bnagajagadeesh/azuredevopsagent-aci/README.md

 ### Test
 Naviate to Azure DevOps - Orgnization settings - Pipelines - Agent pools - selfhostedagentpool - Agents

-You should see one agent running with the status online as shown in the screenshot below.
+You should see three agents running with the status online as shown in the screenshot below.
 <img src="images/selfhostedagent-test.png" alt="alt text" width="400"/>

 ## Contribute
-Contributions to AzureDevOpsAgent are welcome.
-Here is how you can contribute:

-[Submit bugs](https://github.com/bnagajagadeesh/azuredevopsagent-ca/issues) and help us verify fixes.
+Contributions to this repository are welcome.
+Here is how you can contribute:[Submit bugs](https://github.com/bnagajagadeesh/azuredevopsagent-ca/issues) and help us verify fixes.
-[Submit pull requests](https://github.com/bnagajagadeesh/azuredevopsagent-ca/pulls) for bug fixes and features and discuss existing proposals
+[Submit pull requests](https://github.com/bnagajagadeesh/azuredevopsagent-ca/pulls) for bug fixes and features

 ## License
 Code licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).